wangyg19/CMBProbe/README.md

 # CMBProbe
-This is the Python package for AC discrepancy maps in the paper
+This is the Python package for generating AC discrepancy maps in the paper

 >Ian H. Sloan, Quoc T. Le Gia, Yu Guang Wang, Robert S. Womersley and Jan Hamann.
 [A New Probe of non-Gaussianity for CMB Maps](). arXiv preprint arXiv:, 2019.